-The Fiscal Intermediary (FI), through financial management services (FMS), provides financial services to the waiver beneficiary.
-Financial management services are provided to ensure that consumer-directed funds outlined in the family/person-centered service plan are managed and distributed as intended.
-The FI files claims through NC Medicaid MMIS and reimburses the direct staff and individual providers.
+The Fiscal Intermediary (FI), through financial management services (FMS), provides financial services to the waiver participant.
+Financial management services are provided to ensure consumer-directed funds outlined in the family/person-centered service plan are managed and distributed as intended.
+The FI files claims through NC Medicaid MMIS and reimburses the direct care workers.
 The FI deducts all required federal, state taxes, including insurance prior to issuing reimbursement or paychecks.
-The FI entity is responsible for maintaining, separate accounts on each beneficiary's services, and producing expenditure reports as required by the State Medicaid agency.
-The FI also provides payroll statements, on at least a monthly basis, to the direct staff and the case management entity.
-The FI must conduct background checks and age verification on all direct staff.
+The FI entity is responsible for maintaining, separate accounts on each participant's services, and producing expenditure reports as required by the State Medicaid agency.
+The FI also provides payroll statements, at least monthly, to the direct care worker and the case management entity.
+The FI must conduct background checks and age verification on all direct care workers.
+The FI must also validate the direct care worker has completed requirements for CPR certification and other certification requirements.

-The CAP Business system has a knowledge exchange that provides additional education and resource materials about consumer-directed services which is readily available to the case management entity for self-use and distribution to the waiver participant.
+The CAP Business system has a knowledge exchange that provides additional education and resource materials about consumer-directed services, which is readily available to the case management entity for self-use and distribution to the waiver participant.

-Waiver beneficiaries selecting consumer-directed care are able to direct the personal care type services and participant goods and services.
+Waiver participants selecting consumer-directed care are able to direct personal care type services and skilled care services and make decisions about goods and services.

-Training requirements are required for direct staff who are caring for waiver beneficiaries who are medically fragile and with special care needs.
-Training, Education, and Consultative services is a waiver service and may be included in the service plan to arrange for mandatory training and have met the initial qualifications and have begun providing services.
-The direct staff must exhibit core competencies in the specialized areas which are checked off by the waiver beneficiary or responsible party and reviewed by the care advisor before services are authorized.
-This service is not to provide training to qualify the individual to be hired by the waiver participant.
+Training requirements are required for direct care workers caring for waiver participants who are medically fragile and with special care needs.
+Training, Education, and Consultative services are waiver services and may be included in the service plan to arrange for mandatory training and certification such as CPR.
+The direct care worker must exhibit core competencies in the specialized areas, which are checked off by the waiver participant or responsible party and reviewed by the care advisor before services are authorized.
+When a direct care worker is hired, training can be authorized to build additional capacities or learn how to care for a change in the participant's status.
+Training, Education, and consultive services are not intended for a direct care worker who can't be hired because they do not meet the hiring requirements.